 A. Because we will make better decisions when we evaluate the effect of policy proposals on mental health.

-For example: The Adler School conducted an MHIA to investigate how employment discrimination based on criminal records affects residents of Englewood, a Chicago neighborhood with arrest
+For example: The Adler University conducted an MHIA to investigate how employment discrimination based on criminal records affects residents of Englewood, a Chicago neighborhood with arrest

 rates well above the city average.
 The study indicated that when employers rely on arrest records in hiring, promoting or firing, regardless of a conviction, it can have devastating effects on the mental health of individuals and their community.

 The MHIA found a lack of awareness and understanding among Englewood employers about the lawful use of arrest records.

 use background checks